mnakao/ODP/README.md

 * [OUT] adjacency : Adjacency matrix of a graph.

 ### Restore an adjacency matrix
-Resore an adjacency matrix to the state it was in before the previous apsp_mutate_adjacency() was executed.
+Restore an adjacency matrix to the state it was in before the previous apsp_mutate_adjacency() was executed.
 However, only if the adjacency matrix has not been changed by an operation other than apsp_mutate_adjacency().
 ```
 void apsp_restore_adjacency(int adjacency[nodes][degree])